 Spot drains are best for free-form decks that may not have a lot of places to put a strip drain.
-They perform a similar function to strip drains, but they are round and multiple drains are connected to each other using piping.
+They perform a similar function to strip drains but are round, and multiple drains are connected using piping.
 You can place a few spot drains throughout the pool deck where water will collect naturally.

 Signs that You Should Redo Your Deck Drainage System

-The number one thing to look out for is lack of drainage.
-If there is standing water anywhere that it shouldn’t be, it is time to take some kind of action.
-Like we mentioned earlier, the standing water creates a hotbed for debris, bacteria, and mold.
+The number one thing to look out for is a lack of drainage.
+It is time to take action if there is standing water anywhere it shouldn’t be.
+As I mentioned earlier, standing water creates a hotbed for debris, bacteria, and mold.

 Not Draining to the Right Location

-Another problem that we see often is that the water is draining, but not where it needs to be.
-Excess water should drain off of your pool deck into a drain system or area of your landscaping that can absorb it well (areas with pebble and soil underneath are popular).
+Another problem I see often is that the water is draining, but not where it needs to be.
+Excess water should drain off your pool deck into a drain system or area of your landscaping that can absorb it well (areas with pebbles and soil underneath are popular).

-Of course, if the drainage system that is in place is rusting, cracking, or otherwise breaking, it may need replacing.
-These impairments are pretty easy to spot and you should check on them once or twice per year to make sure everything looks good.
+Of course, if the drainage system in place is rusting, cracking, or otherwise breaking, it may need replacing.
+These impairments are pretty easy to spot, and you should check on them once or twice yearly to ensure everything looks good.

 Problems with Landscaping

-If you are having problems with overwatering in your nearby landscaping, you may want to investigate your pool drainage system and make sure that it is not dumping too much water into the softscape.
-In some cases, it is hard to determine whether the drainage system is the problem because spillover from the pool may be intermittent depending on use.
-In these cases, try to watch where the water drains when people are using the pool.
+If you are having problems with overwatering in your nearby landscaping, you may want to investigate your pool drainage system and ensure that it is not dumping too much water into the softscape.
+Sometimes, it is hard to determine whether the drainage system is the problem because spillover from the pool may be intermittent depending on use.
+In these cases, watch where the water drains when people use the swimming pool.

 Next Steps: Fixing Your Drainage System

 The first thing to consider is whether the drainage system you have is malfunctioning or simply not adequate.
-A good drainage system using piping that is clogged up should be flushed, using a pump if necessary to create the needed water pressure.
-A drainage system that consists only of providing a way for water to run off into the landscaping may require the addition of more formal drainage equipment in order to deal with the water flow.
+A good drainage system using clogged piping should be flushed, using a pump if necessary to create the needed water pressure.
+A drainage system that only provides a way for water to run off into the landscaping may require adding more formal drainage equipment to deal with the water flow.

-In some cases, piped drainage systems may become clogged with something that cannot be washed out, such as concrete.
-If your drainage system is sluggish and cannot be flushed clean, consider this as a potential issue.
+Sometimes, piped drainage systems may become clogged with something that cannot be washed out, such as concrete.
+Consider this a potential issue if your drainage system is sluggish and cannot be flushed clean.
 Broken equipment can also cause drainage problems, so it may be necessary to inspect the entire system for issues if it cannot be properly flushed.